notkarenyi/accessibility-demo/README.md

 Users with visual impairments, such as the elderly, often need to zoom in on 16px or 18px text in order to be able to read clearly.
 As you're developing your website, try zooming in up to 200% and see if the website is still usable.
 If elements are jumping around or hiding text at this zoom level, that's bad news and we should take steps to fix that.

-Avoid making the user have to scroll horizontally--the text should wrap to fit the window size. `whitespace: normal` should be the default, but if text is not wrapping correctly, try explicitly setting this property.
+Horizontal scrolling should be avoided at all costs.
+One way horizontal scrolling can unintentionally happen is if our text isn't wrapping correctly inside a container. `whitespace: normal` should be the default, but if things are looking funky, try explicitly setting this property.

 ```css
 /* CSS file */